Infection Definitions

 - Serve as a starting point for etiological studies

-- Monitor & evaluate disease control activities
+- Monitor and evaluate disease control activities

 3. Morbidity Rates: